Welcome to Exploring!

 Thank You

-Learning for Life appreciates you taking time to become familiar with Exploring.
-We feel than an informed parent is a strong ally in delivering the Exploring program.
+Learning for Life appreciates you taking the time to become familiar with Exploring.
+We feel that an informed parent is a strong ally in delivering the Exploring program.
 Help us keep the unit program in accord with Exploring principles.
 Please do your fair share to support a quality program.